pscln/yt-trends/README.md

 For legal reasons, I cannot publish the records of the database.

 # Corona crisis
 To verify the results gained from the data, we can compare the amount of trending videos about the Corona virus and the amount of positive laboratory tests in Germany [2].
-When theese two graphs correlate, the results should be correct to a certain degree.
+When these two graphs correlate, the results should be correct to a certain degree.

 ### 1) Positive Corona virus tests in 2020 in Germany by week of the year ###
 ![Positive Corona virus tests since week 10 of 2020 in Germany](https://github.com/thepn/yt-trends/blob/main/Results/Positive%20tests%20since%20week%2010%20of%202020%20in%20Germany.png?raw=true)